Exclusive: Student Employee Accused In $1 Million Howard University Financial Aid Scandal Says He’s A Victim & Did Nothing Wrong

 But Hankerson said in a statement to BOSSIP exclusively that the article and the info that was cherry picked from his confidential records doesn’t paint the whole picture, and he’s the one who has been wronged.
 Hankerson said he did receive financial aid from the university, but it was nothing unusual for a student on a scholarship who also went abroad to continue his education.

-Hankerson said he never authorized anyone to release his records to anyone, and his legal team is working with the university to find out who leaked his data.
+Hankerson said he never authorized the release of his records to anyone, and his legal team is working with the university to find out who leaked his data.
 He said he has never had any criminal or disciplinary record from the school, has been a model student and wants the public to stop the rush to judgement.

 Hit the flip to read Hankerson’s statement: